-Millions More Americans Hit By Government Data Hack
+Millions More Americans Hit By Government Data Hack Data stolen included Social Security numbers and other sensitive information.

 Data breaches at the U.S. government's personnel management agency by hackers, with suspicions centering on China, involves millions more people than previously estimated, U.S. officials said on Thursday.